Safety standards for pools and spas

 Every 4 years, your safety barrier must also be inspected and certified.

 The registration and inspection requirements for relocatable pools and spas may differ.
-Please Refer to the Relocatable pools and spas (including inflatable pools) section on this webpage to see the registration and inspection requirements.
+Refer to the Relocatable pools and spas (including inflatable pools) section below to see the registration and inspection requirements.

 To find out more information on what is classified as a pool or spa, visit the Victorian Building Authority website.